OlivierLD/raspberry-coffee/RasPISamples/README.md

 Then just run the script named `pushbutton`.

 #### An interesting question
-What would the minimal UI for a hardware project, toallow the user to interact with the device?
+What would the minimal UI for a hardware project, to allow the user to interact with the device?

 How many buttons do we need?